Compare policies available from World Travel Insurance for your trip and get cover in place.

-If you need to make a claim under your World Travel Insurance policy, you’ll need to contact AIG, the company that underwrites the insurance policies, to register your claim within 30 days of completing your travel.
+If you’re with World Travel, you’ll need to contact Allianz, the company that underwrites the insurance policies, to register your claim within 30 days of returning home.

-AIG will then require you to provide them with original invoices and receipts relation to your loss or expenses.
-You’ll also need to provide proof of ownership of any lost, stolen or damaged items, plus you’ll have to present your Certificate of Insurance.
+- You may be required to provide original invoices and receipts relation to your loss or expenses.
+You’ll also generally need to provide proof of ownership of any lost, stolen or damaged items, plus you’ll have to present your Certificate of Insurance.

-Finally, you will need to provide AIG with any other information they may require, which could include police reports, valuations, medical reports, hospital bills and more.
+- You will need to provide Allianz with any other information they may require, which could include police reports, valuations, medical reports, hospital bills and more.

 - Be honest and accurate when filling out your application.
 Provide full details of your trip and any pre-existing conditions you may have.

-- If you need medical treatment overseas and it’s not an insurer, consider phoning your insurer to determine the best course of action before you start racking up expensive medical bills.
+- If you need medical treatment overseas, and it’s not an emergency, consider phoning your insurer first for an understanding of what will be covered.

-- Keep receipts and even photographic evidence of your luggage and personal belongings.
+- Keep receipts, and consider photographic evidence too, of your luggage and personal belongings.

 - If you’re a victim of theft, report it to the police and obtain a report.
 If an airline loses your luggage, notify the airline of this and obtain written confirmation.